khendarg/hvordan/docs/hvordan.md

 4. **_Matplotlib 1.5.1-2.0.0+_**
 Visit the [official website](https://matplotlib.org/).
-While not required for hvordan.py itself, Matplotlib is required for the graph plotting modules, and automating graph generation is the entire point of the script.
+Matplotlib is required for the graph plotting modules, and automating graph generation is the entire point of the script.

 5. **_Biopython 1.70+_**
 Visit the [official website](http://biopython.org/).
-For now, index-finding for the ABCD plots will rely on pairwise2 on account of indices not being available on report.tbl.
+Biopython is used to streamline sequence input/output

 ## Instructions

-1. Move or symlink hvordan.py into the same directory where quod.py and tcblast.py are stored.
+1. Move or symlink hvordan.py, quod.py, and tcblast.py into your `$PYTHONPATH`.

 2. (Strongly recommended) Keep only the first twelve columns of each famXpander results table and move them all into the same directory.
 ```bash